krishnavamshi3/UCEKUSTUDY/README.md

-# UCEKUSTUDY
+# UCEKU STUDY - MOBILE LEARNING APPLICATION FOR ANDROID.
-Study app for semester notes and other useful resources for students.
+Study app for useful resources for students.